Substances | 5 min read

 If you’ve become dependent on LSD or psilocybin mushrooms, don’t wait until a bad episode occurs to get treatment.
 Joining an NYC drug rehab program can provide a safe environment for you to recover and overcome your dependency.

 Once you’re admitted, detox professionals will help you transition to sobriety and address any emotional or mental difficulties that may occur from abstinence.
 They can provide individual and group therapy sessions to help strengthen your recovery.
+Intensive outpatient programs are also available, offering flexible treatment options that allow you to continue with daily responsibilities while receiving comprehensive care.
 After treatment, our addiction treatment center professionals will provide you with a follow-up plan for post-treatment to help you stay committed to sobriety.

 Also available are self-care and holistic recovery programs such as acupressure, yoga, meditation, massage, and Tai Chi to help further your transition to a healthier, drug-free lifestyle.
 At Ascendant, we offer a holistic approach to treatment that revitalizes the mind and body to help patients unlock the shackles of substance use disorder.
 Contact us today to start your recovery journey!